Children’s Health Campaign partners

 The Vikings Children’s Fund has supported hundreds of child-related organizations across Vikings country since the fund’s inception in 1978.
 In that time, it has donated nearly $10 million to child- and family-related causes, including more than $5 million to the University of Minnesota Medical School’s Department of Pediatrics for breakthrough childhood disease research and community outreach programs such as the Vikings Fitness Playbook to tackle childhood obesity.
 Learn more about the Vikings Fitness Playbook program.

 When Florida State University football coach Jimbo Fisher and his wife, Candi, learned that their son Ethan has a rare, life-threatening blood disorder called Fanconi anemia, they felt compelled to take action that would help not only Ethan but other children, too.
-So they established the Kidz1stFund™, which has already raised more than $500,000 for Fanconi anemia research at the University of Minnesota.
+So they established the Kidz1stFund™, which has already raised more than $1 million for Fanconi anemia research at the University of Minnesota.
 Watch a video and read more about their fundraising efforts.

 The Adopt A Room program stems from the passion of two dads who each lost a child to disease.
 Through their profound losses grew a partnership defined by a desire to make a difference in the lives of hospitalized children.
 Read their story.